Terug

 Bachelor Biomedical Sciences

 If you have chosen for the bachelor Biomedical Sciences, you will automatically learn the general skills necessary for setting up, carrying out and describing scientific research.
-In "Project 2" (year 1), for example, you will study the cause, development and treatment of a disease with an emphasis on acquiring the necessary searching, reading and writing skills.
-In the courses "Research Methods" and "Statistics & Epidemiology" (year 2) you will be introduced to a full research cycle and the application of statistical methods in experimental biomedical laboratory research.
-Although these courses are aimed at acquiring and applying general scientific skills, there is plenty of opportunity during the bachelor to develop further to your own interests.
+In the course "Research Methods" (year 2), for example, you will be introduced to a full research cycle and the application of statistical methods in experimental biomedical laboratory research.
+Although this course is aimed at acquiring and applying general scientific skills, there is plenty of opportunity during the bachelor to develop further to your own interests.
 Have you always wanted to know the specifics of cardiovascular diseases, how they arise or how they can be detected?

 Master Biomedical Sciences

 Through your choice of one of the master's programs from the Biomedical Sciences education you can further develop yourself in the cardiovascular field.
-For example, if you are interested in the molecular basis of diseases in general, then the master's program Biology of Disease is an excellent choice.
+For example, if you are interested in the (molecular) basis and treatment of cardiovascular diseases, then the master’s program Cardiovascular Health & Disease is an excellent choice.
 If you are more into epidemiological approaches to different diseases, then the Epidemiology master's program is an obvious choice.
 Fascinated by the possibility of repairing failing body parts with stem cells or cultured body cells?
 Then find out about all the possibilities within the Regenerative Medicine and Technology master's program.
 Within these three master's programs, there is ample opportunity to further expand your knowledge and expertise in the cardiovascular field by choosing specific courses and research projects.
-Numerous studies are underway within the Center for Circulatory Health, both in the clinic and in the laboratory, which make use of expertise from these different research disciplines.
+Numerous studies are underway within the Circulatory Health Research Center, both in the clinic and in the laboratory, which make use of expertise from these different research disciplines.

 Internships